 How to Fix Pixel Android Pie Problems

 If you run into Android Pie issues you can’t rely on Google to fix your problems.
-New builds won’t come every week and the next release will probably bring its own collection of bugs.
+New builds won’t come every week and the next release will probably bring its own set of bugs and issues.

-If you see something on your phone you’ll need to be extremely proactive.
+If you encounter a bug or performance issue on your phone you’ll need to be extremely proactive.
 Fortunately, there are a ton of resources out there.